YoeriNijs/pincet/README.md

 # Pincet: for precise array operations only

 ## What it does
-Pincet (Dutch for 'tweezers') is a plain simple - but still very powerful - array utility that is currently under development.
-It is written in Typescript and, therefore, type safe.
+Pincet (Dutch for 'tweezers') is a plain simple - but still very powerful - array utility that is written in Typescript and, therefore, type safe.

 ## Install
 `npm i pincet`